 - Right-click in the white space around the contents list to access the context menu for the current location.

-- Click the Show/hide details panel button in the upper right corner to hide and show the details panel.
+- Click the Show/hide details panel button at the bottom of the view to hide or show the details panel.

-- Use the toggle button in the bottom corner of the view to switch between the columns and tiles display types.
+- Click the Columns button or the Tiles button at the bottom of the view to switch the display type.

 Manage your items in the catalog view.
 The buttons on the Catalog tab on the ribbon update dynamically to reflect what you can do in the current location or with the selected items.
 Some project item categories may also offer a contextual tab with additional options for managing items.